monesize/.github/profile/README.md

 ## Hi there 👋

-Welcome to the Monesize repository!
+Welcome to the Monesize organization on Github!
 Monesize is dedicated to revolutionizing financial management with cutting-edge technology.
 Our mission is to empower individuals and businesses by providing robust tools for tracking and optimizing their financial health.

 ## About Us